-Forward-Looking Statements - Forward-Looking Statements - This presentation contains certain "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995 and "forward-looking information" within the meaning of applicable Canadian securities legislation (collectively, "forwardlooking statements"), including statements about: Suncor's strategy, objectives and business plans; expected operating and financial results; reserves estimates and reserve life indices; expectations for adjusted funds from operations, planned capital expenditures (including the allocation between sustaining capital and economic capital) and Suncor's 2024 capital allocation framework including dividends and share repurchases: expectations about Suncor's 2024 net debt and related ratios; Suncor's debt maturity profile; statements about Suncor's absolute net debt target ranges (and when it expects to achieve them); expectations regarding the value uplift of Suncor's production; Suncor's 2024 expected production mix and decline rates: statements about Suncor's GHG reduction objectives and targets including the expected impact of identified opportunities; expectations for and potential benefits of tailings management, Suncor's 2024 capital budget; expected utilization of assets; nameplate capacities; Suncor's corporate guidance including capital and production guidance, planned maintenance and the timing thereof and business environment outlooks; expectations regarding pipelines under construction; West White Rose expected peak production; and the assumption that Suncor's 5-2-2-1 index will continue to be an appropriate measure against Suncor's actual results, that are based on Suncor's current expectations, estimates. projections and assumptions that were made by Suncor in light of its experience and its perception of historical trends.
+Forward-Looking Statements - Forward-Looking Statements - This presentation contains certain "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995 and "forward-looking information" within the meaning of applicable Canadian securities legislation (collectively, "forwardlooking statements"), including statements about: Suncor's strategy, objectives and business plans; expected operating and financial results; reserves estimates and reserve life indices; expectations for adjusted funds from operations, planned capital expenditures (including the allocation between sustaining capital and economic capital) and Suncor's 2024 capital allocation framework including dividends and share repurchases: expectations about Suncor's 2024 net debt and related ratios; Suncor's debt maturity profile; statements about Suncor's absolute net debt target ranges (and when it expects to achieve them); expectations regarding the value uplift of Suncor's production; Suncor's 2024 expected production mix and decline rates: statements about Suncor's GHG reduction objectives and targets including the expected impact of identified opportunities; expectations for and potential benefits of tailings management; Suncor's 2024 capital budget; expected utilization of assets; nameplate capacities; Suncor's corporate guidance including capital and production guidance, planned maintenance and the timing thereof and business environment outlooks; West White Rose expected peak production; and the assumption that Suncor's 5-2-2-1 index will continue to be an appropriate measure against Suncor's actual results.
+Forward-looking statements are are based on Suncor's current expectations, estimates, projections and assumptions that were made by Suncor in light of its experience and its perception of historical trends.

 Some of the forward-looking statements may be identified by words such as "planned", "estimated", "target", "goal", "illustrative", "strategy", "expected", "focused", "opportunities", "may", "will", "outlook", "anticipated", "potential", "guidance", "predicts", "aims", "proposed", "seeking" and similar expressions.
 Forward-looking statements are not guarantees of future performance and involvea number of risks and uncertainties, some that are similar to other oil and gas companies and some that are unique to Suncor.
-Users of this information are cautioned that actual results may differ materially as a result of, among other things, assumptions regarding: commodity prices and interest and foreign exchange rates; the performance of assets and equipment; capital efficiencies and cost-savings; applicable laws and government policies; future production rates; the development and execution of projects; assumptions contained in or relevant to Suncor's 2024 Corporate Guidance; product supply and demand; market competition; future production rates; assets and facilities not performing as anticipated; expected debottlenecks, cost reductions and margin improvements not being achieved to the extent anticipated; dividends declared and share repurchases; the sufficiency of budgeted capital expenditures in carrying out planned activities; risks inherent in marketing operations (including credit risks): imprecision of reserves estimates and estimates of recoverable quantities of oil, natural gas and liquids from Suncor's properties; expected synergies and the ability to sustain reductions in costs; the ability to access external sources of debt and equity capital; the timing and the costs of well and pipeline construction; Suncor's dependence on pipeline capacity and other logistical constraints, which may affect the company's ability to distribute products to market; the timely receipt of regulatory and other approvals; the timing of sanction decisions and Board of Directors' approval; the availability and cost of labour, services, and infrastructure; the satisfaction by third parties of their obligations to Suncor; the impact of royalty, tax, environmental and other laws or regulations or the interpretations of such laws or regulations; applicable political and economic conditions; risks associated with existing and potential future lawsuits and regulatory actions; improvements in performance of assets; and the timing and impact of technology development.
+Users of this information are cautioned that actual results may differ materially as a result of, among other things, assumptions regarding: commodity prices and interest and foreign exchange rates; the performance of assets and equipment: capital efficiencies and cost-savings: applicable laws and government policies; future production rates; the development and execution of projects; assumptions contained in or relevant to Suncor's 2024 Corporate Guidance; product supply and demand; market competition; future production rates; assets and facilities performing as anticipated; expected debottlenecks, cost reductions and margin improvements being achieved to the extent anticipated; dividends declared and share repurchases; the sufficiency of budgeted capital expenditures in carrying out planned activities; expected synergies and the ability to sustain reductions in costs; the ability to access external sources of debt and equity capital; the timing and the costs of well and pipeline construction; the timely receipt of regulatory and other approvals; the timing of sanction decisions and Board of Directors' approval; the availability and cost of labour, services, and infrastructure; the satisfaction by third parties of their obligations to Suncor; the impact of royalty, tax, environmental and other laws or regulations or the interpretations of such laws or regulations; applicable political and economic conditions; improvements in performance of assets; and the timing and impact of technology development.